Joshua-z-Luo/Tarkov-Market-Bot/README.md

 # Tarkov Market Bot
-> A Discord bot that monitors the price of the virtual Escape from Tarkov economy
+A Discord bot that monitors the price of the virtual Escape from Tarkov economy

 ## General Information

--
+- Escape from Tarkov is a first person shooter with an in game economy and open market trading system
+- This is a discord bot that can scrape item prices and use the Discord.py library to display information about the tarkov open market in real time

 ## Features
-- graph
+- Implemented current price, price per slot, average 24 hour price, and trader buy/sell, with discord embed
+- Implemented a data trendline of price history with NumPy and Matplotlib
+- Created a custom data repository
+- Created a custom search function
+- Implemented web scraping with BS4 to populate repository

 ## Technologies Used
-- SQLite - version 1.0
+- Python
+- NumPy
+- BS4
+- Matplotlib
+- Discord.py